ATG-Simulator/RealtimeDynamicWindshieldWaterFX/README.md

 > **The way it works**

 > 1. There is a system that is stationary and simulates the water drops, the water drops are white spheres
-> 2. A Camera records the behaviour of the white spheres and prjects them on the car's windshield
+> 2. A Camera records the behaviour of the white spheres and projects them on the car's windshield
 > 3. Unlike the car, the system is stationary, but it reads the G-Force of the car to simulate the water drops realistically.

 ### Support this asset!